Skip to main content

 end architecture;

-statements are generally not synthesizable (except for some specific forms like wait until rising_edge(clk)
+Avoid using wait statements in synthesizable code. wait statements are generally not synthesizable (except for some specific forms like wait until rising_edge(clk) in some tools).
+Use process sensitivity lists and additional registers to implement delays.

 -- Anti-pattern: Using shared variables without protected types